charliezon/deep_stock/README.md

 ### Raw data

-Raw data are colllected using TDX (http://www.tdx.com.cn/) client with a tool that can press buttons of keyboard and mouse automatically according to a prerecorded program.
+Raw data are colllected using TDX (http://www.tdx.com.cn/) client with a tool that can press buttons of keyboard and mouse automatically according to a recorded script.

 ### Data for learning

 Raw data are converted to csv format for learning.
-It can be downloaded from https://pan.baidu.com/s/1pLnxvab.
+It can be downloaded at https://pan.baidu.com/s/1pLnxvab.

 ### Features